NoelM/noelm.github.io/content/posts/zig_threading/index.md

 ```

 {{<hint>}}
-Do not forget that the `try` in front of `thread_pool.init()` catches the function's error.
+Do not forget the `try` in front of `thread_pool.init()`, it catches the function's returned [error](https://ziglearn.org/chapter-1/#errors).
-Whenever a function returns an error, you must [catch it](https://ziglearn.org/chapter-1/#errors).
-Those functions
-return `!`-prefixed values.
+In Zig, the returned errors are specified by `!`-prefixed values, e.g., `pub fn foo() !int`.
 {{</hint>}}

-Instead of spawning a task per integer, I spawn them in batches.
-Testing a single integer is too small
+Instead of spawning a task per integer, I spawn a task for a batch of integer.
+Actually, testing one integer per task
-compared to the effort required to spawn a task.
-Otherwise, it would spoil more computation power into spawning a task
-than testing the integer itself.
+would require more CPU power to spawn the task itself than perform the integer test.

 ```zig
 const value_max: u64 = 1000000;